 Private Alpine GuidingOctober 25, 2016

 Are you a perennial resort skier who would you like to become more knowledgeable about backcountry skiing or splitboarding?
-Our 2 Day Introduction to Backcountry Skiing & Splitboarding in the San Juan Mountains is an excellent way for you gain experience in the backcountry.
+Our 2 Day Backcountry Ski Touring: Level 1 Course in the San Juan Mountains is an excellent way for you gain experience in the backcountry.
 Many resort skiers are either intimidated by backcountry touring or don’t feel they possess the necessary skills to undertake a backcountry ski tour in the mountains.

 Completing our course in Colorado’s inspiring San Juan Mountains at Red Mountain Pass will help you to gain confidence in your skills as a backcountry skier, and ensure that you are aware of all the techniques and tools required to pull off a successful tour in the backcountry.
-This is an excellent precursor to our Level 1 Avalanche Course.
+This is an excellent companion precursor or follow up program to our Recreational Level 1 Avalanche Course.

 Course Progression with Local Expert Guides